Approximate Nearest Neighbor Search for Modern AI: A Projection-Augmented Graph Approach: Projection-Augmented Graph

-\textbf{Remarks.} (1) Theorem~\ref{central_theorem} establishes a geometric relationship among multiple out-neighbors of $\bm{u}$ and $\bm{v}$, allowing us to estimate the relative location of $\bm{v}$ w.r.t. $\bm{u}$ within the neighborhood of $\bm{u}$.
+\textbf{Remarks.} (1) Theorem~\ref{central_theorem} establishes a geometric relationship among multiple out-neighbors of $u$ and $v$, allowing us to estimate the relative location of $v$ w.r.t. $u$ within the neighborhood of $u$.
 This relationship is the key to both PRT and PES.
-(2) In our proof, $m \rightarrow \infty$ is used to eliminate noise from off-diagonal entries, while $L \rightarrow \infty$ is required for the central limit theorem (CLT).
+(2) In our proof, the block decomposition shows that the projection statistic satisfies $\cos\theta_i=\cos\alpha_i\cos\beta_i$ plus a small residual term.
+The parameter $L$ controls the aggregation error through the $1/L$ factor in the covariance, while $m$ controls the one-block projection error.
 In practice, moderate values of $m$ and $L$ are sufficient.
-Weak results under finite ($m, L$) can be found in Lemma 4.3 in the KS2 paper~\citep{ks2}.
-(3) $\bm{X}$ can be computed efficiently by AVX512 on modern CPUs.
-Vector $[\cos \beta_1, \ldots, \cos \beta_t]^\top$ can be pre-computed, meaning that we can obtain an efficient way to estimate all ${\cos \alpha_i}$'s simultaneously.
+Weak results under finite $(m,L)$ can be found in Lemma 4.3 in the KS2 paper~\cite{ks2}.
+(3) $\mathbf{X}$ can be computed efficiently by AVX512 on modern CPUs.
+Vector $[\cos\beta_1,\ldots,\cos\beta_t]^{\top}$ can be pre-computed, meaning that we can obtain an efficient way to estimate all $\cos\alpha_i$'s simultaneously.